Payment Services Directive 2 – PSD2

 Open Banking has been introduced to offer you greater control over your accounts.
 Open Banking gives you the option to share your current account information securely and make payments directly from your current account by using Third Party Providers, known as TPPs.
 These could include banks, online retailers and financial technology (Fintech) providers.

 Open Banking is being introduced because of new regulations, PSD2, in order to make the financial services industry more competitive and also encourage the development of innovative new products and services.

 How do I register for Open Banking?

-You can register for Open Banking through ‘My Details’ on our An Post Money Current Account app from the main menu and select ‘Register for Open Banking’.
+You can register for Open Banking through ‘My Settings’ on our An Post Money Current Account app from the main menu and select ‘Register for Open Banking’.

 Do I have to register for Open Banking?

 No, you do not have to register for opening banking.
 This is your choice and you can you change your mind at any time through the ‘My Settings’ section of our An Post Money app.